Justice-centred storyteller, women’s rights advocate and higher education researcher.

 Talks and Teaching

-I have an extensive range of teaching a public speaking experience.
+I have an extensive range of teaching and public speaking experience.
 Some examples of which are listed below:

 Workshop facilitation: Interwoven Legacies: HEIs and Coloniality, Department of Sociological Studies, University of Sheffield

-Guest lecture: Black Britishness in UK HE, Faculty of Education, University of Leeds
+Guest lecture: Black Britishness in UK HE, Faculty of Education, University of York

 Symposium speaker: Performing Black Womanhood, Trinity College, University of Cambridge